gwsystems/composite/doc/Composite_Dev_Manual.md

    that provide essential services in _Composite_.
 We go from the higher-level ones most likely to be used, to the lower-level ones that provide more primitive services.
-The interfaces for each of these components can be seen in the =.h= files in the subdirectories of =src/components/interface/=.
+The interfaces for each of these components can be seen in the `.h` files in the subdirectories of `src/components/interface/`.

    A general pattern for many components is that the component provides some abstraction or object whose functionality can be